AdaCore/learn/content/courses/intro-to-ada/chapters/strongly_typed_language.rst

     :class: ada-expect-compile-error

     procedure Main is
-       --  ID card number type, incompatible with Integer. type Social_Security_Number
+       --  ID card number type,
+       --  incompatible with Integer.
-       is new Integer range 0 ..
+       type Social_Security_Number is new Integer
+         range 0 ..
 999_99_9999;
-       --                   ^ Since a SSN has 9 digits max, and cannot be --                     negative, we enforce a validity constraint.
+       --      ^ Since a SSN has 9 digits
+       --        max., and cannot be
+       --        negative, we enforce
+       --        a validity constraint.

-       SSN : Social_Security_Number := 555_55_5555;
+       SSN : Social_Security_Number :=
+         555_55_5555;
-       --                              ^ You can put underscores as formatting in --                                any number.
+       --   ^ You can put underscores as
+       --     formatting in any number.

        I   : Integer;

+       --  The value -1 below will cause a
+       --  runtime error and a compile time
+       --  warning with GNAT.
        Invalid : Social_Security_Number := -1;
-       --                                  ^ This will cause a runtime error --                                    (and a compile time warning with --                                     GNAT)
     begin
-       I := SSN;                           -- Illegal, they have different types SSN := I;                           -- Likewise illegal
+       --  Illegal, they have different types:
+       I := SSN;

+       --  Likewise illegal:
+       SSN := I;

+       --  OK with explicit conversion:
+       I := Integer (SSN);

+       --  Likewise OK:
-       I := Integer (SSN);                 -- OK with explicit conversion SSN := Social_Security_Number (I);  -- Likewise OK
+       SSN := Social_Security_Number (I);
     end Main;

 The type :ada:`Social_Security` is said to be a *derived type*;